First Time Car Insurance Buyer's Guide: What You Need to Know in 2026

 Choosing the Cheapest Policy Without Reviewing Coverage

 The lowest premium doesn't always represent the best value.
 Bare-bones policies with state minimum limits might save money initially but leave you financially exposed in serious accidents.
-A comprehensive policy that costs $200 more annually could save you tens of thousands in an accident scenario.
+Skipping key add-ons like uninsured/underinsured motorist coverage, gap insurance, roadside assistance, or rental coverage can leave critical gaps in your protection — especially important now that multiple states have raised their minimums to reflect real-world accident costs.

 Failing to Disclose All Drivers